jairomer/mosquitto-docker-deployment/README.md

 - Server certificate
 - Server private key

-To help with dealing with the certificate generation process, the script `generate_cert_keys.sh` to guide on the creation of a self signed certificate for the server.
+To help with dealing with the certificate generation process, the script `generate_cert_keys.sh` is provided to guide on the creation of a self signed certificate for the server.

-I was only able to make TLS work on the broker having the termination '.pem' on all these files.
+I was only able to make TLS work on the broker by having the termination '.pem' on all these files.

-In principle, they should be exact copies, but in some versions of openssl a DER (binary) file might be generated instead.